Hepatitis C and Addiction

 Low impulse control is also a common characteristic of individuals who abuse drugs.
 This not only makes it more likely that a person would make bad decisions like using a dirty needle, it increases the chances of engaging in unprotected sex.
 It’s not as common to contract HCV in this manner, but it’s possible.
 This means that any substance abuse can lead to contracting this dangerous virus.

+At the same time, those who have contracted hepatitis C due to drug abuse tend to have other health issues, including mental illness and possibly HIV.
+Mental illness makes it even more difficult to comply with treatment programs.
+The lack of energy and memory problems caused by depression and anxiety can lead to multiple missed pills.
+Plus, medication for hepatitis C can interact with many common medications used to treat mental illnesses.
+Treatment may have to be delayed until adjustments to current medications are safely made.
 Many intoxicants can do damage to the liver on their own, or at the very least increase the rate of damage done by the hepatitis C virus.
 The disease itself typically takes a long time to progress, up to around 10 years or more.
 However, those addicted to alcohol or certain painkillers like Vicodin, which contains high doses of acetaminophen, already have stressed livers.
 Combining that with hepatitis C means that damage to the liver progresses at a much faster rate.
 Individuals addicted to one of these substances may need to immediately seek addiction treatment to prevent permanent liver damage.

 Addicted individuals do not necessarily have to become abstinent in order to receive treatment for hepatitis C, even if they are addicted to alcohol or another substance that’s hard on the liver.